verbio-technologies/python-verbio-speech-center/README.md

 pip install .[server]
 ```

-In order to perform sample-rate conversion, the server uses a wrapper for [libsoxr](https://sourceforge.net/projects/soxr/).
-If you do not have it installed in your system, consider doing so or otherwise you will not be able to run the server.

 ### Uninstall asr4

 First remove the folder "asr4.egg-info" from the asr4 repository root and then run: